-A free crochet pattern for an asymmetrical shawl, that is deceptively easy to make.
+A free gradient crochet shawl pattern for an asymmetrical shawl, that is deceptively easy to make.
 Make a Crochet Fade Shawl with 3 colours of your choosing.

-Choose your favourite fingering weight or DK weight yarn, and crochet the repeat pattern until you reach the size you want.
+Choose your favourite fingering weight or DK weight yarn, and crochet the repeat pattern until you reach the size you want (mine has 92 rows).
 Perfect for relaxing during Netflix binges!

 Yarn for Crochet Fade Shawl